GenerateNU/website/pull_request_template.md

 # What could go wrong in the future?
 What parts of your code should the reviewer pay the most attention to?

 Describe aspects of the PR that may become problems in the future.
 Key Questions

 - This code is only applicable to pages that have a background color and use horizontal scrolling on desktop and vertical scrolling on mobile.
-If we want to use this component for pages that don't have a background color and don't required changes in scrolling behavior, we would have to modify the code or write a whole new component.
+If we want to use this component for pages that don't have a background color and don't required changes in scrolling behavior, we would have to modify the code or, more likely, write a whole new component.

 # Additional comments for the reviewers